dewan-ahmed/dewan-ahmed.github.io/_posts/2026-08-11-devrel-ai-era.md

   - career
 ---

-# How to Become a Developer Advocate in the AI Era

 Someone asked me recently what advice I'd give to a person trying to break into DevRel in the AI era.
-I gave an answer on the spot, and it bothered me for a week afterward, because it was the wrong shape of answer.
+I gave an answer around "something something AI".
+But then it bothered me -.- so this blog is me answering that question, again.

-Here's the right one.
-The AI era is not a new job.
+In reality, the AI era is not a new job.
 It's the third reset of the same job, and it only looks unprecedented if you weren't paying attention during the first two.

 Ask five experienced developer advocates what to focus on and you'll get seven different answers, all correct.
 Learn AI.
 Learn AI.
 Learn AI.
 Learn video.
 Learn marketing and events, because that's what the postings actually ask for.
 Learn agentic development.
 Learn how to size up an organization so you don't become the first DevRel hire at a ten person company that has no idea what it just bought.
-When five correct answers point in five directions, you don't have advice.
-You have noise.
-What's missing is the model that explains why they're all correct at once.
+That's seven answers from five people, and three of them are the same answer said louder.
+Nobody on that list is wrong.
+Now try building a twelve month plan out of it :)

 I started my big tech career at IBM in 2014, spent 2020 to 2022 at Red Hat, and have been at startup unicorns since.
 I've also been organizing conferences and meetups for the last decade or so, which means twice a year I read a stack of CFP submissions and watch the industry's obsessions turn over in real time, usually about nine months before they show up in job descriptions.
 From that seat, the pattern is hard to miss.